 Essentially industry-facing, hÅb works with artists, colleagues and venues to create the best possible opportunities for new work to flourish.

-This site aims to offer information to artists wanting to know more about our work and how to get involved.
-For more information about public programme go to Word of Warning.
+Since January 2012, however hÅb gone ‘public’ in the guise of Word of Warning — a peripatetic programme of, and regular bulletin for, contemporary live work in Manchester + beyond.
+N.B. this site aims to offer information to artists wanting to know more about our work and how to get involved; for more information about our public programme please see Word of Warning.